 Besides MERV and HEPA filters, another technology that helps to remove particles in the air is an ionizer.
 The ionizer is a common feature in modern air purifiers.

-Should I go for UV-C Air Purifiers?
+Should You go for UV-C Air Purifiers?

 If you must buy an air purifier with an ionizer or UV-C, make sure it’s CARB certified.